-confuses buyers more than purchasing Finally, nothing ' is more confusing to me than choosing among televisions.
-It confuses lots of people who want a new high-definition digital television (HDTV), with a largescreen to watch sports and DVDs on. ' There's good reason, for this confusion, You face decisions you never had to make with the old, bulky picture-tube televisions.
-The first big decision is the screen resolution, you want.
-Sereen resolution means the number of horizontal scan lines the screen can show.
-This resolution is often expressed as 1080p. or full HD, or ^768p, which is half that.
-The trouble is that if you have a smaller screen, viewers will not sereen, 32-inch or 37-inch diagonal "you-won't be able to tell the difference" with the naked eye.
+confuses buyers more than purchasing Finally, nothing is more confusing to me than choosing among televisions.
+It confuseslots of people who want a new high-definition digital television (HDTV), with a largeand with screen to watch sports and DVDs on. ^ There's good reason. for this confusion.
+You face decisions you never had to make with the old, bulky picture-tube televisions.
+The first involves which big decision is' the screen resolution, you want.
+"Screen resolution means the number of horizontal scan lines the screen can show.
+This resolution is often expressed as 1080p. as on or full HD, or ^768p, which is half that.
+The trouble is that af-you have a smaller screen, viewers will not between them sereen, 32-inch or 37-inch diagonal "you-won't be able to tell the difference" with the naked eye.
 The second important decision you face as you walk around the salesfloor is whether to get a plasma screen or an LCD screen.
-Along with the choice of display type, a further decision buyers face is screen size and features.
+Along with the choice ofdisplay type, a further decision buyers face is screen size and features.
 Plasma flatpanel television screens can be much larger in diameter than their LCD rivals.
-Plasma screens show truer "blacks and can be viewed at a wider angle than current LCD screens.
-However, large flat-panel plasma screens are much more expensive than flat-screen LCD Only after buyers are totally certain they know what they want should they open their wallets. models.
-Don't buy more television than you need!!
+Plasma deeper screens show trues "blacks and can be viewed at a wider angle than current LCD screens.
+However, large flat-panel plasma screens are much more expensive than flat-screen LCD Only after buyers are totally certain they know what they want should they open their wallets. models. ^Don't buy more television than you need!!